About Autonomous AI Database

 Oracle REST Data Dervices

-Oracle REST Data Services (ORDS) makes it easy to develop REST interfaces for relational data in an Autonomous Database.
+Oracle REST Data Services (ORDS) makes it easy to develop REST interfaces for relational data in an Autonomous AI Database.
 ORDS is a mid-tier Java application that maps HTTP(S) verbs, such as GET, POST, PUT, DELETE, and so on, to database transactions, and returns any results as JSON data.

-The Oracle REST Data Services (ORDS) application in Autonomous Database is preconfigured and fully managed.
+The Oracle REST Data Services (ORDS) application in Autonomous AI Database is preconfigured and fully managed.
 ORDS connects to the database using the low predefined database service with a fixed maximum number of connections (the number of connections for ORDS does not change based on the number of CPUs).
 It is not possible to change the default ORDS configuration.

-Developing RESTful Services in Autonomous Database
+Developing RESTful Services in Autonomous AI Database

 Simple Oracle Document Access (SODA)